Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   input that will always be replaced with sprite coordinates.
 * ``PIPE_CAP_PREFER_BLIT_BASED_TEXTURE_TRANSFER``: Whether it is preferable
-  to use a blit to implement a texture transfer which needs format conversions and swizzling in state trackers.
+  to use a blit to implement a texture transfer which needs format conversions and swizzling in gallium frontends.
 Generally, all hardware drivers with dedicated memory should return 1 and all software rasterizers should return 0.
 * ``PIPE_CAP_QUERY_PIPELINE_STATISTICS``: Whether PIPE_QUERY_PIPELINE_STATISTICS
   is supported.